CURRIC 209 — DIGITAL MEDIA AND LITERACY

 3 credits.

 Addresses social, cultural, and educational issues related to schooling for young English learners.
-Provides an overview of multiple factors that impact teaching and learning for these students.
-These issues include (but are not limited to): theories relating to language use and learning; registers and varieties of English; program structures and designs; school and classroom environments, and connections between families and schools.
+Provides an overview of multiple factors that impact teaching and learning.
+Issues include but are not limited to: theories relating to language use and learning; registers and varieties of English; program structures and designs; school and classroom environments, and connections between families and schools.

 CURRIC 314 — BECOMING LITERATE IN AND OUT OF SCHOOLS